Ghanshyam9829/Capstone-Project-on-AirBnb-Bookings-Analysis/README.md

 # Problem Statement
 ### In the given dataset we have 49000 obsservations with 16 columns and it is a mix of numerical and categorical values.
 By the analysis of given data set we will analize some given problems and try to find the answer , in the end of the project we will explain how can we use theses answer to get a positve business outcome.

-1. What type of rooms are available in more Quantity on airbnb​
+### 1. What type of rooms are available in more Quantity on airbnb​

-​2.
-What type of rooms are available for most days in 365 days​
+### 2. What type of rooms are available for most days in 365 days​

-​3.
-What price range is preferable by customers​
+### 3. What price range is preferable by customers​

-​4.
-Which type of room is most used and preferable by the customers​
+### 4. Which type of room is most used and preferable by the customers​

-​5.
-Which type of room is available in high amount for minimum one night.​
+### 5. Which type of room is available in high amount for minimum one night.​

-6. Which neighbourhood is most expensive.​
+### 6. Which neighbourhood is most expensive.​

-7. Which neighbourhood have maximum amount of airbnb listings.​
+### 7. Which neighbourhood have maximum amount of airbnb listings.​

-8. How much money we need on average for visiting any particular neighbourhood for minimum one night.​
+### 8. How much money we need on average for visiting any particular neighbourhood for minimum one night.​

-9. ​How much amount of money we need for particuler room type for minimum one night.
+### 9.How much amount of money we need for particuler room type for minimum one night.

-10. In which neighbourhood AirBnb is available for most of the days in 365 Days.
+### 10. In which neighbourhood AirBnb is available for most of the days in 365 Days.